jonasstenberg/mat/README.md

 ## TODO

-- [ ] Add instructions on how to setup the infrastrucure
+- [x] Add instructions on how to setup the infrastrucure
+- [ ] Add sign-up functionality
+- [ ] Add possability to add images or urls to your collection of recipes